-- provide sound strategic advice in regards SOLGM’s learning and development and recruitment and retention activities
+- Provide sound strategic advice on SOLGM’s learning and development and recruitment and retention activities.

-- stay informed of, and advise in regards the skill and capability issues raised in the work of other working parties
+- Stay informed of, and advise on the skill and capability issues raised in the work of other working parties.

-- build effective working relationships with other sector organisations (e.g. Equip, New Zealand Planning Institute) and private sector providers.
+- Build effective working relationships with other sector organisations (e.g. EquiP and the New Zealand Planning Institute) and private sector providers.

 View/download the Workforce Working Party (WWP) Terms of Reference

-Karleen Edwards, Chief Executive - Christchurch City Council
+Louise Miller, Chief Executive - Kaipara District Council

 Deputy Chair: Richard Bird, People and Capability Manager - Rotorua District Council